 Effective time management is the effective use of your time that allows you to plan your days in such a way that you finish your work with less effort and make the most of the limited time you’ve got.

-It helps you achieve what you want, and faster
+▶️ Time management helps you achieve what you want faster

 When you understand the importance of time management, you gain the motivation to stop sitting around and pursue your goals.